 Cremation.
 No law requires a casket for cremation.
 On the contrary, federal law requires a funeral home or crematory to inform you that you may use an alternative container, and to make such containers available to you.
 An alternative container may be made of unfinished wood, pressed wood, fiberboard, or cardboard.

-Most bodies are buried in established cemeteries, but burial on private property is sometimes possible in Vermont.
-Before conducting a home burial, check with the town or county clerk and local health department for the rules you must follow.
-If you obtain approval for a family cemetery, you should draw a map of the property showing the burial ground and file it with the town clerk.
+Most bodies are buried in established cemeteries, but burial on private property is possible in Vermont.
+(18 V.S.A. § 5319(a).)
+You'll need to obtain a burial transit permit and follow state laws setting out specific rules for the depth of burial, the minimum distance from a groundwater source, and the like.
+(See 18 V.S.A. § 5319(b).)
+Before conducting a home burial, also check with the town or county clerk and local health department for the rules you must follow, as each county will have its own rules.
+You'll also need to draw a map of where the burial site is located on the property, and file it with the town clerk's office.
+(For more details about home burial, see Vermont Home Funeral Laws.)

 In Vermont, there are no state laws controlling where you may keep or scatter ashes.
 Ashes may be stored in a crypt, niche, grave, or container at home.
 If you wish to scatter ashes, you have many options.
-Cremation renders ashes harmless, so there is no public health risk involved in scattering ashes.
-Use common sense and refrain from scattering ashes in places where they would be obvious to others.
+Generally, use common sense and refrain from scattering ashes in places where they would be obvious to others.

 Scattering ashes in an established scattering garden.
 Many cemeteries provide gardens for scattering ashes.
 If you're interested, ask the cemetery for more information.